Career HubResume

 They can be particularly effective when used strategically and in the right context.
 However, buzzwords can also be overused, leading to a resume that sounds generic and lacks substance.

-Why buzzwords and cliches hurt your resume
+Why buzzwords and clichés hurt your resume

 All great resume examples effectively show hiring managers and recruiters that you are professional, detail-oriented, and a good communicator without having to say it.
-Overusing a resume buzzword can be counterproductive and can actually hurt your chances of getting hired.
+But if a recruiter or hiring manager sees the same buzzwords repeated over and over again, they may become skeptical of your actual experience and abilities.

-If you write “creative, passionate, self-motivated worker” on your resume, there is no telling you apart from another candidate that describes themselves with the same words and phrases.
-Your experience and accomplishments, on the other hand, are more unique to you.
+The problem with buzzwords and clichés is that they come off as unoriginal and don't communicate the great things you have to offer a job.
+Your experience and accomplishments are unique to you, but if you write “creative, passionate, self-motivated worker” on your resume, there is no telling you apart from another candidate who describes themselves with the same words and phrases.

 What types of resume buzzwords should you avoid?